tellisnz/collared-kerberos/README.md

 ## What is in this repo?
 ### collared-kerberos
 Helper classes that can be used to perform constrained delegation using spring-security-kerberos and S4U2Proxy.
-* springsecuritykerberos package - Contains the changes found in [this pull request](https://github.com/spring-projects/spring-security-kerberos/pull/27) as well as a tweak to the Sun JAAS config to have isInitiator=true.
+* springsecuritykerberos package - Contains the changes found in [this pull request](https://github.com/spring-projects/spring-security-kerberos/pull/27) as well as a tweak to the Sun JAAS config to have `isInitiator=true`.
 Necessary to get Krb5ProxyCredential as described in the comment [here](https://github.com/openjdk-mirror/jdk/blob/jdk8u/jdk8u/master/src/share/classes/sun/security/jgss/krb5/Krb5Context.java#L542).
 * CollaredKerberosTokenFactory - An example/helper for creating SPNEGO tokens using the obtained Krb5ProxyCredential.
 * httpclient package - A simple HttpClient SPNEGO scheme that can be used in a KerberosRestTemplate and simply returns the provided token during the SPNEGO sequence.